Leadership Types

-It is a multifaceted gem, with each facet reflecting a distinct style, theory, and approach.
+It is a multifaceted gem, with each face reflecting a distinct style, theory, and approach.
 This journey is not about endorsing a singular style but rather challenging the theory that one size fits all.

 Read More About Transactional Leadership